alexgibson/monosyn/README.md

 Testing
 -------

 Tests are written using [Mocha](http://mochajs.org/) and [Supertest](https://github.com/visionmedia/supertest).
-To run the tests, simply type:
+To run the tests type:

 `npm test`